joohoi/acme-dns/README.md

 ## TODO

-- Ability to POST to /register endpoint, giving users the possibility to define CIDR masks to restrict the /update requests for the created user / key to.
+- Ability to define the CIDR mask in POST request to /register endpoint which is authorized to make /update requests with the created user-key-pair.
 - Want to see something implemented, make a feature request!

 ## Contributing